 MDE issues Natural Wood Waste (NWW) Recycling permits to ensure that NWW is managed in a manner that will not cause harm to public health and the environment.
 Recycling is conducted by chipping the wood waste (e.g., stumps, root mat, branches, logs, and brush) and converting it into products, including mulch and compost.
-The permitting system was developed in accordance with statutory changes in 1991, and is designed to prevent largescale fires at NWW facilities, after several severe fires at wood waste facilities.
+The permitting system was developed in accordance with statutory changes in 1991, and is designed to prevent large-scale fires at NWW facilities.